Janvijain/Qwiklabs-Deploy-a-Compute-Instance-with-a-Remote-Startup-Script/README.md

 Name  : allUsers
 Access : Reader

-If you get error
+If you get error in adding entity
 Go to Permssions Tab
 Change access to Fine-Grained

 Copy URL under Public Access